vuetifyjs/vuetify/packages/docs/src/pages/en/components/cards.md

   description: The v-card component is a versatile and enhanced sheet of paper that provides a simple interface for headings, text, images, and actions.
   keywords: cards, vuetify card component, vue card component, v-card
 related:
-  - /components/buttons/
+  - /components/buttons
-  - /components/images/
+  - /components/images
-  - /styles/text-and-typography/
+  - /styles/text-and-typography
+nav: Cards
 ---

 # Cards